AnaJuliaMM/AnaJuliaMM/README.md

 ## 👩🏽‍💻About me!
-- I’m currently a student of System Analysis and Development
+- I’m currently a student of System Analysis and Development and an intern at 2rpnet
 - I'm 18 years old
 - I'm from São Paulo, Brazil